karatelabs/karate/README.md

 * Native support for reading [YAML](#yaml) and even [CSV](#csv-files) files - and you can use them for data-driven tests
 * Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - and support for [JUnit 5](#junit-5)
 * Option to use as a light-weight [stand-alone executable](https://github.com/intuit/karate/tree/master/karate-netty#standalone-jar) - convenient for teams not comfortable with Java
-* Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for integration and end-to-end tests
+* Multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for integration and end-to-end tests
 * Built-in [test-reports](#test-reports) compatible with Cucumber so that you have the option of using third-party (open-source) maven-plugins for even [better-looking reports](karate-demo#example-report)
-* Reports include HTTP request and response [logs in-line](#test-reports), which makes [troubleshooting](https://twitter.com/KarateDSL/status/899671441221623809) and [debugging a test](https://twitter.com/KarateDSL/status/935029435140489216) a lot easier
+* Reports include HTTP request and response [logs *in-line*](#test-reports), which makes [troubleshooting](https://twitter.com/KarateDSL/status/899671441221623809) and [debugging](https://twitter.com/KarateDSL/status/935029435140489216) easier
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for [ultimate extensibility](#calling-java)
 * Simple plug-in system for [authentication](#http-basic-authentication-example) and HTTP [header management](#configure-headers) that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can [choose](#maven) what works best in your project, and not be blocked by library or dependency conflicts